Feature selection for classification using neighborhood component analysis (NCA)

 control the automatic tuning of initial learning rate in the call to

-Feature weights, stored as a p-by-1 vector of real
+Feature weights, specified as a p-by-1 numeric vector

-scalars, where p is the number of predictors in
+p is the number of predictor variables after dummy

 FeatureWeights is a

 m is the number of partitions specified via the

 FeatureWeights(k) value that is close to 0 indicates

 CategoricalPredictors — Categorical predictor indices

 Categorical predictor indices, specified as a vector of positive integers.